Putin Calls Ukrainian Statehood a Fiction. History Suggests Otherwise. - Mind Of The Geek

 “It was a signal that Putin intends to argue that a military intervention in Ukraine would not be violating another country’s sovereignty,” he added.

-On Monday, Mr. Putin moved to formalize that separation by recognizing those territories, the Donetsk and Luhansk People’s Republics, as independent.
-Soon afterward, he ordered troops into the so-called Donetsk and Luhansk People’s Republics in Eastern Ukraine.
+On Monday, Putin moved to formalize that separation by recognizing those territories, the Donetsk and Luhansk People’s Republics, as independent.
+Soon afterward, he ordered troops into the so-called Donetsk and Luhansk People’s Republics in eastern Ukraine.

-But Mr. Putin’s efforts to wrest Ukraine back into Russia’s orbit have, in many ways, had the opposite effect.
-In a country that was once ambivalent about NATO at best, or openly hostile at worst, polls show that a solid majority now favor membership in the American-led military alliance.
+But Putin’s efforts to wrest Ukraine back into Russia’s orbit have, in many ways, had the opposite effect.
+In a country that was once ambivalent about NATO at best, or openly hostile at worst, polls show that a solid majority now favor membership in the US-led military alliance.

 Source link